-Beliefs and emphasis on spiritual gifts vary greatly between different groups of believers: some place little emphasis on them and others place great emphasis on them.
+Beliefs and emphases on spiritual gifts vary greatly between different groups of believers: some place little emphasis on them and others place great emphasis on them.
 Where are you on this spectrum?
 Do you believe you know what your spiritual gift(s) is/are?
 If so, which one(s)?

-Summary: God has blessed every believer in Christ with at least one spiritual gift that empowers them to build up the Body of Christ (1 Peter 4:10-11).
+Summary: God has blessed every believer in Christ with at least one spiritual gift that empowers them to build up the body of Christ (1 Peter 4:10-11).
 What follows is a list of many of the spiritual gifts, New Testament references and a brief and very general definition.
 Each gift is followed by a few questions you can use to process whether this gift may be one of yours or someone you know.

 Administration (1 Corinthians 12:28) With this gift the Holy Spirit enables certain Christians to organize, direct, and implement plans to lead others in the various ministries of the body of Christ.
 Those with this gift help others accomplish their goals.